darksupernova279/traverse/README.md

 - Once complete do not forget to let the driver interface know which hooks you want
 - As an additional note, you could create multiple hook files to organise a products hooks into categories or even modules

-5. Let Selenium know your hook file
+5. Let Driver Actions know your hook file
 - Go to your Tests class
-- When declaring to selenium your hook file, add/change this line of code, found in the __init__ method:
+- When declaring to driver actions your hook file, add/change this line of code, found in the __init__ method:

 self.driver = DriverActions(self.t_def.platform, self.t_def.capability, 'my_hook_file')